-The course aims to develop student understanding of the different user groups and how to carry out research which captures their particular characteristics.
-By the end of the module students should be able to identify different research strategies and apply these appropriately in different contexts.
-As such the module builds on introductory modules such as IND101 and feeds directly into later studio practice modules where user research is an essential component.
+The course aims to develop student understanding of the different user groups and how to carry out research that captures their particular characteristics.
+By the end of the module, students should be able to identify different research strategies, apply them appropriately in different contexts, and effectively communicate research findings.
+As such, the module builds on introductory modules and feeds directly into later studio practice modules, where user research is an essential component.
+The module also introduces approaches that explore how emerging technologies can support designers in data analysis, synthesis, and communication.
+As modern research methods become increasingly facilitated by new digital tools, students will gain exposure to techniques that enhance efficiency, insight generation, and research presentation, preparing them for the demands of contemporary design practice.

 A. Distinguish and classify a variety of stakeholders/users within industrial design contexts.